hci-a-if-its-2019/assignment-0-rahmsofyan/README.md

 When arrive in landing page,and focus in headbar ,we can see title of website with blue background,so we know what purpose of this website,and there name of institution in bottom of,that identified what institution which responsible.
 Tittle and name of institution is good enough to give information about what site for and who have, but it's not good enough to trust that this site is maintenance by goverment.

-`need logo of instituion which responsible`
+`Need logo of instituion which responsible`

 #### #Dispute between menu and headbar color
 headbar color is blue,whereas menu color is brown ,two diffences color is not good enough to combinate in users view and too contrast.